Carlos-Almeida-Oliveira/Carlos-Almeida-Oliveira/README.md

 - 👋 Hi, I’m @Carlos-Almeida-Oliveira
 - 👀 I’m interested in an internship in the frontend area
-- 🌱 I’m currently learning html, css ,javascript and php in college this semester
+- 🌱 I’m currently learning html, css , javascript and php in college this semester

 <!---